ListForeachPtrReverseInRange

 Read More

-VecForeachPtrReverse Description Iterate over each element var (as a pointer) of the given vector v in reverse order.
-This is a convenience macro that iterates backward using an internally managed index and provides a pointer to each element.
+VecForeachPtrInRange Description Iterate over elements in a specific range of the given vector v (as pointers).
+This is a convenience macro that iterates over a range using an internally managed index and provides a pointer to each element.
 The variable var is declared and defined by this macro as a pointer to the vector’s data type.

 Read More